-St. Joseph's College of Nursing at St. Joseph's Hospital Health Center (St. Joseph's College) welcomes and respects the fundamental dignity of students, faculty and staff from all backgrounds and identities, strives to create a community that does the same, and facilitates the education and development of students.
+St. Joseph's College of Nursing at St. Joseph's Hospital Health Center (SJHCON) welcomes and respects the fundamental dignity of students, faculty and staff from all backgrounds and identities.
+The College strives to create a community that does the same and facilitates the education and development of students.
 Bias-related incidents, hate crimes, and bullying in all forms are unacceptable and antithetical to these goals as they send a powerful message of intolerance and discrimination, disrupt the community and educational environment, and erode standards of civility.
-This includes inappropriate use of the Internet, mobile phones, and any other digital communication technologies.
+This includes, but is not limited to, inappropriate use of the internet, mobile phones, and any other digital communication technologies.
+Refer to the Non-Discriminatory Policy in the Student Handbook for additional details.